-Below, you will find information on the process for the African American Art on Indianapolis Cultural Trail project, the five artist finalists, and a forum for public feedback.
+Below, you will find information on the process for the African American Art on Indianapolis Cultural Trail project, the selected artist and his proposed artwork.

 The Greater Indianapolis Progress Committee (GIPC) and The Arts Council of Indianapolis are commissioning a substantial piece of public art for the City of Indianapolis.
 The piece will reflect the proud and distinct history of the African American community in central Indiana.
-The piece selected for this project will be a thoughtful investigation of who we are as a city and a community and will represent the Indianapolis African American community in a thoughtful, insightful, creative, and positive manner.
+The piece selected for this project is a thoughtful investigation of who we are as a city and a community and will represent the Indianapolis African American community in an insightful, creative, and positive manner.

-The chosen artist will work closely with Arts Council staff and city and Trail to ensure the final artwork is integral to the identity of the Indianapolis Cultural Trail: A Legacy of Gene & Marilyn Glick, the neighborhood in which it resides, and downtown Indianapolis.
+The chosen artist, Bernard Williams, is working closely with Arts Council staff and city and Trail to ensure the final artwork is integral to the identity of the Indianapolis Cultural Trail: A Legacy of Gene & Marilyn Glick, the neighborhood in which it resides, and downtown Indianapolis.

 The Greater Indianapolis Progress Committee (GIPC) and the Arts Council of Indianapolis (ACI) called together a public art selection committee to review submissions garnered through the artist Request for Proposal (RFP) process that was launched in Spring 2013.
 The selection committee is comprised of steering committee members; visual art professionals from galleries, museums, and other visual art institutions in Indianapolis; artists; and community representatives/designees as recommended by the Cultural Arts Committee and partner institutions.